Alvand Mirza (Qara Qoyunlu)

-Alvand Mirza was a member of the Qara Qoyunlu dynasty, the son of Iskandar Kara, the ruler of Mosul, Diyarbakir, and Asadabad.
-The people from the marriage of his son Pirguli Beg and Khadija Begim, the granddaughter of Jahan Shah from Yusif Mirza, founded the Indian branch of the Qara Qoyunlu dynasty.
+Alvand Mirza was a member of the Qara Qoyunlu dynasty, the son of Qara Iskander, the ruler of Mosul, Diyarbakir, and Asadabad.

+He was the paternal great-grandfather of Quli Qutb Shah, founder of the Sultanate of Golconda.

 Early life

 Alvand Mirza was appointed to rule Mosul during his uncle Jahan Shah's reign.
 Mirza rebelled against the latter and was forced to flee to the Aq Qoyunlu, then under the rule of Jahangir Beg.
 Jahan Shah demanded that his rebellious nephew be handed over to him, but Jahangir Beg refused.
 Jahan Shah then invaded Erzincan and sent his grandnephew, Rustem Beg, to subdue Jahangir Beg.
 Hopelessly, Jahangir Beg sent his mother Sara Khatun to Mamluk Egypt, while Jahan Shah started to support his half-brother Sheikh Hasan.
 Sheikh Hasan was killed by Uzun Hasan, brother of Jahangir Beg; Jahan Shah quickly offered peace to Aq Qoyunlu, in return for accepting their submission.
 Jahangir Beg accepted and also wed his daughter to Jahan Shah's son Mirza Muhammad.